Repo symbol

 Email: Eclipse Paho Mailing List

-For a full list of updates see the CHANGELOG
+For the full list of updates in each release, see the CHANGELOG.

 Contributing